CSCfi/csc-user-guide/docs/support/tutorials/remote-dev.md

 # Developing scripts remotely

-Often it is more efficient to use an IDE like Visual Studio Code or a text editor like Notepad++ or Sublime to modify and develop the scripts you are running in Puhti or Mahti.
-These tools have plugins that enable you to do that remotely using an SSH connection.
+Often it is more efficient to use an IDE like Visual Studio Code or a text editor like Notepad++ to modify and develop the scripts you are running in Puhti or Mahti.

+**Pros:**

+* No need to use command line text editors like vi, vim or nano
+* No need to transfer files back and forth between your local computer and Puhti/Mahti

 Here are some installation and usage instructions for the following programs: